YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ![BC](https://azurlane.koumakan.jp/w/images/8/89/ScharnhorstChibi.png "KMS Scharnhorst") - **[KMS Scharnhorst](https://azurlane.koumakan.jp/Scharnhorst)** **(T1 if deployed with Bismarck)**
 * Skill:
-  * Every 15s, fires a 3-bullet (Normal, upgrades to AP after SL6) auto-critting salvo at a random target.
+  * Every 15s, fires a [barrage] at a random target.
+    * The 3 SHELLS deal 103 bdmg with 30/130/110 mods.
+Their damage is modified by 100% of the unit's FP and a 110% Coefficient.
   * Every 20s, launch 3 unguided torpedoes in a cone.

 * Desc: